SultanAlshehhi/ML_py-Group-Project/presentation_script.md

 - Public health officials can implement targeted control measures like mosquito control programs
 - Healthcare systems can prepare by allocating resources and medical supplies in advance
-- Economic impact can be minimized through proactive planning **✓ Why is it important?**
+- Economic impact can be minimized through proactive planning **✓ Why is it important?
+(Part of 4 points)**

 **[SLIDE: Our solution approach]**

 Our machine learning model aims to predict the number of dengue cases on a weekly basis for two cities: San Juan, Puerto Rico, and Iquitos, Peru.
 By leveraging historical climate data - which directly affects mosquito breeding patterns - we can forecast outbreak intensity up to several weeks in advance.

-The potential impact is substantial: our model could reduce healthcare costs, prevent deaths through early intervention, and help communities prepare for outbreaks rather than simply react to them. **✓ How can your ML model help (e.g., reduce costs, increase quality, etc.)?**
+The potential impact is substantial: our model could reduce healthcare costs, prevent deaths through early intervention, and help communities prepare for outbreaks rather than simply react to them. **✓ How can your ML model help (e.g., reduce costs, increase quality, etc.)?
+(Part of 4 points)**

 Now I'll hand it over to Majid to discuss our data and methodology.